 Know your data

-→ For any missing information, solicit recipients with an updated W-9 form ASAP.
+→ For any missing information, solicit recipients with an updated W-9 form as soon as possible

 Train your team

-→ If others help with filing, make sure they know new deadlines, forms, or system logins.
+→ If others help with filing, make sure they know about all regulatory requirements including deadlines, forms, filing thresholds, and system logins.

 November–December